T0ls/faberFreelance/README.md

 ## How to Run Locally

-Since this is a static website, no complex build tools or Node.js dependencies are required.
+Since this is a static website, no complex build tools or Node.js are required.

-1. Clone the repository to your local machine.
-2. Open the project folder in your terminal.
-3. Start a local development server to avoid CORS issues when fetching assets.
-For example, using Python:

-       python3 -m http.server 8000

-   Or using Node.js/npm:

-       npx serve .

-4. Open your browser and navigate to `http://localhost:8000`.
+You can simply open direcly the [index.html](index.html) file.

 ## Content Management